will-snavely/BarnhorseModPack/Pensieve/README.md

 ## Viewing the Run Data
 There is currently no integration with the Slay the Spire client, though this might be done in the future.
-Therefore, to view the run data, you currently have a few options:
+Therefore, to view the run data, you currently must consider the following options:

 1. The `Pensieve.jar` file can be executed (e.g., double-clicked
 in Windows) to launch a simple event viewer.
 From here, you can